COVID-19 UPDATE

 During wildfires, airborne embers fly with the wind and can land in your yard, on your roof, or on the trees against your house.
 Help reduce the potential spread of wildfire by making your home FireSmart.
 Wildfires are a natural part of Canada’s wildland ecosystem.
 Without wildfire, the landscape loses its diversity.
 Wildfires recycle nutrients, help plants reproduce and create a mosaic of vegetation that provides habitat for a variety of wildlife.

 By extending our lifestyles and communities further into forested areas, we become more exposed to the danger of wildfire.
 Living where wildfires can occur puts your home at risk, but it is possible to live safely with this natural event.
-Recommendations in the FireSmart Begins at Home Manual will reduce the risk of wildfire to your home, and help firefighters to defend your home.
+Recommendations in the FireSmart Begins at Home Guide will reduce the risk of wildfire to your home, and help firefighters to defend your home.

 Becoming a FireSmart Neighbourhood